-- 8.5 Each Party shall cooperate with the other in establishing Emergency plans, including recovery from a local or widespread electrical blackout; voltage reduction in order to effect load curtailment; and other plans which may arise.
-Seller shall make technical information and data available to PREPA concerning start-up times and black-start capabilities. ----- - 8.6 If the Facility has a Scheduled Outage or a Non-Scheduled Outage, and such Scheduled Outage or Non-Scheduled Outage occurs or would occur coincident with an Emergency, PREPA may request that Seller shall make all good faith efforts, consistent with Prudent Utility Practices and with PREPA's approval, to reschedule the Scheduled Outage or Non-Scheduled Outage or if the Scheduled Outage or Non-Scheduled Outage has begun, to expedite the completion thereof. ------ - 8.7 Seller shall provide as a minimum at its expense the following communication facilities linking the Facility with PREPA's dispatching centers: ----- - (a) One dual ported Remote Terminal Unit ("RTU"), including setup installation and configuration, which shall be specified by PREPA. ----- - Two voice grade telecommunication circuits for the RTU.
-One for (b) communication with Monacillos Transmission Center ("Monacillos TC"), the other for Ponce Transmission Center ("Ponce TC").----- - (c) A voice telephone extension for the purpose of accessing PREPA's dial-up metering equipment and for communicating with PREPA's dispatching centers .--
+- PREPA shall have no liability to Seller in connection with any disconnection or reduction in the Facility's output required by PREPA under Section 7.1, Section 7.2 or Section 8.3 unless (a) the Facility is otherwise capable of generating and delivering electrical output, (b) Seller has provided PREPA with written notice of such capability.
+If the Facility has a Scheduled Outage or a Non-Scheduled Outage, and such Scheduled Outage or Non-Scheduled Outage occurs or would occur coincident with an Emergency, PREPA may request that SELLER shall make all good faith efforts, consistent with Prudent Utility Practices and with PREPA's approval, to reschedule the Scheduled Outage has begun, to expedite the completion thereof. - 8.5 SELLER shall provide and install as a minimum at its expense the following communication facilities linking the Facility with PREPA's dispatching centers: - (a) One dual ported Remote Terminal Unit ("RTU"), including setup installation and configuration, which shall be specified by PREPA. - (b) Two voice grade telecommunication circuits for the RTU.
+One for communication with Monacillos Transmission Center ("Monacillos TC"), the other for Ponce Transmission Center ("Ponce TC"). - (c) A voice telephone extension for the purpose of accessing PREPA's dial-up metering equipment and for communicating with Monacillos TC and Ponce TC.